 Setting the standards for new home construction

 To sell homes with NHBC Buildmark cover, our registered builders must comply with the NHBC Standards which set out the technical requirements for design, materials and workmanship in new home construction.

 We provide our registered builders and developers with technical support and assistance to help at every stage of new home construction to provide guidance on Standards, regulations, research and other technical issues.

-Our independence means we are uniquely placed to work with government, supporting good policy development and assisting the industry through regulatory change.
+Our independence means we are uniquely placed to work with government, academics and other key stakeholders.